 Compensation Isn't Necessarily Reflective of a Great Internship

-Although the Department of Labor's Internship Guidelines are becoming stricter in requiring for profit companies to pay their interns, the fact that your internship is paid does not make it better than other internships where pay is not an option.
-If you are really set on getting a job in the nonprofit world, real-world experience may be required to get hired for a full-time although the chance to get paid to learn in these types of environments is rare.
+Although the Department of Labor's Internship Guidelines is becoming stricter in requiring for-profit companies to pay their interns, the fact that your internship is paid does not make it better than other internships where pay is not an option.
+If you are set on getting a job in the nonprofit world, real-world experience may be required to get hired for full-time although the chance to get paid to learn in these types of environments is rare.
 In this case, it’s important for students to identify their personal goals before they make a decision that they’ll only accept a paid internship.

 The Chance to Make Professional Connections